nbellari/nbellari.github.io/repl-shell.md

 ## Introduction

 I have finally decided to do some DIY projects so that I regain my level of comfort with coding.
-Towards that end, I decided to start with [Stephen Brennan] (https://brennan.io/)'s famous tutorial on [how to write a shell] (https://brennan.io/2015/01/16/write-a-shell-in-c/)
+Towards that end, I decided to start with [Stephen Brennan](https://brennan.io/)'s famous tutorial on [how to write a shell](https://brennan.io/2015/01/16/write-a-shell-in-c/)

 ## Details